 What Cinnamon Oil Has to Offer

 Cinnamomum zeylanicumi is the source of cinnamon oil.
-It is also known as true cinnamon, Madagascar, Seychelles, or Ceylon.
-It is used as a solution for weakness, rheumatism, flu, colds, digestive disorders, depression, and fatigue.
-Cinnamon oil has a musky, spicy, and warm smell.
+It is also known as true cinnamon, Madagascar, Seychelles, or Ceylon cinnamon.
+It is used as a solution for weakness, rheumatism, flu, colds, digestive disorders, depression, diabetes, high blood pressure, high cholesterol and fatigue, among other things.
+Cinnamon oil has a musky, spicy, warm smell.
 You can acquire the oil in red-brown (if it comes from the bark) or in yellow (if it comes from the leaf).
 It can be watery or viscous, depending on how it was extracted.
 Cinnamon oil can be extracted from the leaves, which are leathery and green or from the bark, which is papery and pale brown.
-Cinnamon bark gives 0.5-1.00 percent oil, while the leaves provide 1.6-1.8 percent oil.
+Cinnamon bark gives 0.5 - 1.00 percent oil, while the leaves provide 1.6-1.8 percent oil.
 The essential oils from the leaves are considered more delicate.

 The helpful therapeutic properties of cinnamon oil are the following:

-This oil could also be helpful in treating infections in your respiratory tract, generalized pains, arthritis, and rheumatism.
-It could also help you during your menstrual pains.
+The oil is also be helpful for treating infections in your respiratory tract, generalized pains, arthritis, and rheumatism.
+It also helps ease menstrual cramps.

 How to Use Cinnamon Oil for General Health

-Below are some of the ways on how to use cinnamon oil to achieve better health:
+Below are some of the ways to use cinnamon oil to achieve better health:

-- 2Use in lotions and creams.When applied as a cream or lotion, cinnamon oil can treat flu, colds, pains (arthritis and rheumatism), and digestive issues.Advertisement
+- 2When applied as a cream or lotion, cinnamon oil can treat flu, colds, pains (arthritis and rheumatism), and digestive issues.Use in lotions and creams.Advertisement

 How to Use Cinnamon Oil to Treat Chapped Irritated Lips

-Because of the mild irritation that cinnamon has on your lips, it could help make your lips plump, swollen, and red.
+Because of the mild irritation that cinnamon has on your lips, it will help make your lips plump, swollen, and reddish.
 Once you apply cinnamon on your lips, the circulation becomes stimulated.
 A few seconds later, your lips appear pouty.
 Remember that cinnamon oil is stronger than cinnamon powder, so you have to dilute it in some petroleum jelly.
-Below is a trick that can use to treat your irritated and chapped lips with the use of cinnamon:
+You don't have to live with irritated, chapped lips.
+Your own pantry can provide the cinnamon you need to regain and maintain those luscious lips.
+Below are two ways to cinnamon to treat your irritated and chapped lips:

 - A clean washcloth